 Roses should be mulched with chips, pine straw, leaves or other material and they should be watered regularly during their first year.

 Fertilize roses monthly from March until September.
 Any general purpose fertilizer will do.
 Three tablespoons of 10-10-10 fertilizer are adequate for most plants but plants over 5′ tall respond to 5 tablespoons per month.

 Two major diseases affect roses: black spot and powdery mildew.
 Black spot shows up as small black spots on the leaves which cause the leaf to turn yellow and fall off.
 Sometimes the entire plant will defoliate.
-Control black spot with a fungicide which is labeled for use on roses.
+Control black spot with a fungicide (click for sources) which is labeled for use on roses.
 Weekly applications should begin in spring when new foliage appears.
 If you wait until summer, your roses will be weakened by the loss of leaves.

 Aphids and thrips are insects that attack roses.
 Thrips cause flowers to have ragged, blackened edges.
 They feed on the bud before it opens.
 Aphids suck plant juices from the underside of the leaves, spreading disease and weakening the plant.
 Either insect can be controlled with rose insecticides.